microsoft/typespec/packages/website/src/docs/language-basics/enums.md

 ## Values

-Enums members can have a custom value, it can be assigned using the `:` operator.
+Enums members can have a custom value that can be assigned using the `:` operator.

 ```cadl
 enum Direction {